Bleached Hair Turned Green (What To Do)

 1. Re-Bleach and Tone Hair

 Chances are that you did not bleach your hair light enough before placing blue dye over it.
-If you think your hair can handle it, you can try and bleach it again.
-Use a volume 10 developer to lighten your hair.
-You might have to do this twice to remove the color and lighten your hair more.
+If you think your hair can handle it, try bleaching it again.

-You should then use a purple or violet toner to remove yellow and orange tones.
-This process should remove the green tones and lighten your hair, and you should then be able to place the blue dye on top and have the blue that you were after in the first place.
+This process should remove the green tones and lighten your hair, so you can then apply the blue dye on top and get the blue you were after in the first place.

 2. Go With Green

-If you do not want to risk any more damage to your hair by bleaching it again, you could just change your plans and instead go with green hair and not blue.
-You would need to purchase a darker green hair dye to place over the color you have already.
+If you do not want to risk any further damage to your hair by bleaching it again, you could change your plans and go with green hair instead of blue.

 This might not be the look you were after, but with some good green hair dye, it could be a great new look!